cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontobuiltenv/README.md

 # The Ontology for the Built Environment (OntoBuiltEnv)
 ## The existing issue
 OntoBuiltEnv uses several external ontologies, such as `Ontology of units of Measure (OM)`, but it redefined some classes and properties of external ontologies, such as `om:hasValue`, `om:hasNumericalValue`, `om:hasUnit`.
-The example of redefinition of `om:hasValue` is shown in the following.
+The example of re-definition of `om:hasValue` is shown in the following.
 ```
     <!-- http://www.ontology-of-units-of-measure.org/resource/om-2/hasValue -->